How to Fix Lagging and Freezing Issue in iPhones?

 5. Reset Your iPhone.

-If your iPhone continues to freeze after updating it, you may need to reset it, as there might be some files that are not compatible with your device.
-A reset will return your phone to its factory settings, effectively making it like new.
+If your iPhone continues to freeze after updating it, you may need to reset it, as some files may not be compatible with your device.
+A reset will restore your phone to its factory settings, essentially making it like new.
+This can also solve any software-related issues or app crashes.
+However, if you reset your iPhone, it will erase all data stored on it.
+Therefore, make sure to back up all important data before a reset.
+Here’s how you can reset your device:

 1. Go to Settings > General.